christian-luntok/CL/src/pages/logs/weekly-habits.md

 And making technical log post, pushes and put pressure me to actually try and make lists of programming posts that I would like to make.

 Having to read 5 pages a day, the small amount of reading that I think I get done <i>most days</i>?
 Keeping it ridiculously simple makes it much harder to come up with an excuse not to do it.
-It's not a ridiculous amount of pages but it makes me conscioulsy take time to sit down, pick the book and get started.
+It's not a ridiculous amount of pages but it makes me consciously take time to sit down, pick the book and get started.

 Though even then it's still a little hard to accomplish daily.
 But I'm still on the stage of making small progress towards building that habit.